Meet Bear: A Former Victim of Circumstance Now a Happy Old Dog

 To make matters more complicated, Bear is epileptic.
 Bernadette was excited to hear that The Honest Kitchen’s Grain Free Base Mix didn’t contain any Rosemary, since it’s an ingredient linked to aggravate seizures.
 Bear isn’t on seizure medication and has only had two since being on the Honest Kitchen diet, much less than he normally does.

 Bear is One Happy Old Dog

 Bernadette swears by The Honest Kitchen and quality food now; “Research your dog food.
 If you want your dog to live a healthy life, feed them good food.
 Feeding them healthier food will minimize vet visits, whether it be allergies, obesity, or even diabetes.
 If I don’t know the ingredients, I won’t buy it.”
 Bear, along with his pals Daisy and Buckeye, love eating Honest Kitchen.
-Bernadette is also now the Head Representative for Russell Rescue Inc. in the Carolinas Region and feeds her foster dogs the Preference grain free base mix.
+Bernadette is also now the Head Representative for Russell Rescue Inc. in the Carolinas Region and feeds her foster dogs the Fruit & Veggie Base Mix.

 Now Bear is doing okay, considering the many health problems he deals with.
 He does his laps around the house, grabs his toys to play with, gets his treats, and then he goes to lay down in his corner.
 Unlike many older dogs, he doesn’t suffer from arthritis.
 Bear is mostly a victim of circumstance; all of his issues are from disabilities that he has.
 “You have to take the good with the bad.
 He’s a dog in most senses where he cuddles up and loves getting his belly scratched, but you can’t walk him on a leash like most dogs.”